softwaregroup-bg/ut-port-swagger/README.md

 ## OpenAPI Schema extensions

-* `x-bus-method` - specifies the controller (the bus method which will be executed when the respective http route gets called).
+* `x-bus-method` - specifies the controller (the bus method which will be executed when the respective http route gets called)

 ## JSON Schema custom keywords
 * `x-occurrences` - specifies that certain field should appear in a way compliant with the provided specification.
 Example: